opengisch/QField-docs/documentation/get-started/certification.en.md

 - Involvement in your local QField User Group

-- Publication of open QField course ware
+- Publication of open QField courseware

 To contact the certification team, please write to info@opengis.ch.